AymanBennaceur/Spotlify/README.md

 - **Next.js API Routes**: Serve as the backend to handle API requests, process user prompts, and interact with the Spotify API.
 - **OpenAI API**: Used to classify user prompts and find the closest matching genre based on mood.
 - **Spotify API**: Interacts with Spotify's endpoints to fetch top tracks, artist-based tracks, and mood-based tracks.
+- **LangChain**: Manages chains of calls to the OpenAI API for processing and classifying user prompts, and determines the closest genre based on the user's mood.

 ## Flow Diagram
 1. **User Prompt**: The user enters a prompt in the chat interface.